 Programs should implement policies that designate their facility as a safe space from immigration enforcement.
-So-called "safe space" policies help programs prepare for possible enforcement actions at or near their facilities.
+These policies can help programs prepare for possible immigration enforcement actions at or near their facilities.
 They also demonstrate that programs care about immigrant families' wellbeing and are taking steps to ensure their safety, even if no such actions should occur.

-Are license-exempt or home-based child care programs protected by ICE's and CBP's "sensitive locations" policies?
+Are license-exempt or home-based child care programs protected by ICE's and CBP's "protected areas" policies?

-ICE and CBP don't concretely define what it means for an early childhood program to be "known and licensed."
-Based on our best interpretation, "known" doesn't refer to whether a program is registered or regulated; rather, it's more about whether an agent could visually identify the facility as a child care or preschool program.
+DHS does not concretely define what requirements a child care program must meet to fall under the protected areas definition.
+Based on our best interpretation, the determining factor is whether an agent can visually identify the facility as a child care or preschool program.
 We can't say for certain that any home-based program-licensed, regulated, or otherwise-would be included under the policy.
 Home-based programs should still have a plan in the event that enforcement actions occur in their neighborhoods.